My father once told me while practicing percussion together:

 "You have to put energy for the notes that are not there; hearable; visible."

 I was born in Greece.
 My father’s profession in music influenced tremendously my dancing in the living room.
 I studied music and percussion at the university only to discover my parallel passion for film.
 In 2010, I moved to the Netherlands and started working as a freelance director and producer of short films.
 I also held the artistic direction of Small House Production, a platform that initiated international interdisciplinary projects.
-My love for dance films quickly led me to choreography and now I am a recent graduate from the School for New Dance Development (Choreography) in Amsterdam.
+My love for dance films quickly led me to choreography and now I am a graduate from the School for New Dance Development (Choreography) in Amsterdam.

 Experimentation is very important to me and that’s why my work and ways of working are eclectic.
 I seek the tension in the distances between bodies, principles and ways of looking.
 I wonder the distance between the different fields, backgrounds and lives I’ve been through.
-My insistence on the creation, alteration and/or dissolution of narratives come hand in hand with formal inquiries, aiming to resume (reveal) dance as an experience in the eyes and body of the beholder.
+My insistence on the creation, alteration and/or dissolution of narratives come hand in hand with spatial formal inquiries, aiming to resume (reveal) dance as an experience in the eyes and body of the beholder.

 Drama, as a life force, is most always present in the backdrop of the contexts I propose on stage; essentially for the creation of a flow that may lead to the re-discovery and re-figuration of a fluid identity.
 The spectacle, entertainment, science fiction and time tenses are exciting my heart, with all the social and political implications that they may contain.

 At the moment, I focus on my love for dance, as a relation and practice that shapes hope and